Founder & Managing Director

 Boston is a dynamic city with so much to offer.
 Yet, for young professionals of color, social opportunities beyond the realm of nightlife are few.
 After graduating in 2011, I realized the need to continue providing what I believe to be an unmet need.
 And with this need came the vision to create an “Urban Socialite Network”.
 LiteWork enhances the quality of social events for young professionals and urban millennials to create a unique way for a multiethnic crowd come together.
 With my capacity for creativity, I aim to restyle the social experience in Boston by designing events that will cultivate cultural savvy in both traditional and non-traditional networking and social settings.

 Aside from hosting networking events and other programming for Boston’s urban young professionals, my professional interests are in project management, marketing and Diversity & Inclusion.
 I’m also active with BU’s Alumni Association and my Sorority, where I am currently on the executive board for the Psi Iota Omega Chapter of Alpha Kappa Alpha.
 I’m a natural “busy body”, so I enjoy being able to use my talents in many ways to enhance the social networks for young people of color.
 I look forward to where my journey with LiteWork Events will take me!

 Advisory Board Members

-The LiteWork Events Advisory Board is a volunteer group which meets 2-3 times per year to advise on the strategy and structure of the brand.
+The LiteWork Events Advisory Board is a volunteer group that meets quarterly to advise the brand.
 Members of the board lend their expertise across multiple disciplines to inform various goals pertaining to growth and sustainability.

-Tamika Jeune is a seasoned member of the LiteWork Events Advisory Board.
-As a Bostonian, she understands the unique environment the city provides for urban young professionals.
-Tamika has been able to develop her analytical and legal skills at some of the country’s leading institutions, right here in Boston.
-When she is not volunteering her time with LiteWork Events, she enjoys finding new ways to enjoy the city and all it has to offer.
+Tamika Jeune is a legal professional and an experienced member of the LiteWork Events Advisory Board.
+As a Boston local, she understands the dynamics and opportunities the city and its metropolitan area create for diverse professionals.
+Tamika is fortunate enough to grow and develop her skills at some of the country’s leading institutions right here in Boston.
+When she is not volunteering her time with LiteWork Events, she enjoys finding new ways to experience Boston.